How to Organize Kitchen Drawers: Simple Steps That Actually Work

 It was not living up to its potential.

 I had way too many ramekins.
-Since I only use a small number of them daily, I moved a dozen to a container.
+Since I use only a few each day, I moved a dozen into a container.

 The extra plastic separator ended up in the trash.